alxblzd/alxblzd.github.io/_posts/2024-07-15-proj-traefik-multiples-instances.md

 ### Concrete example

-You are running a primary Traefik instance on your home server, which handles the main domains (webguardx . com).
+You are running a primary Traefik instance on your home server, which handles the main domains (* . webguardx . com).
 This server hosts services that are in current use.
-You want to set up a secondary Traefik instance on a other server to test new services like a development version of a website, experimental web apps, or staging versions of existing services
+You want to set up a secondary Traefik instance on a other server to test new services like a development version of a website with a domain like : (* . test . webguardx . com)

 ### Solution: